mxagar/data_science_udacity/01_Intro_Data_Science/DSND_Introduction.md

 ### Notebooks

 The notebooks should depict the usual processs in data science, although I have seen better introductory courses & notebooks than these.
-The dataset is the one introduced above: Stackoverflow survey on salariey and job satisfaction.
+The dataset is the one introduced above: Stackoverflow survey on salaries and job satisfaction.

 1. `A Look at the Data.ipynb`
   - a